joshnatis/shell-skriptz/README.md

  4. Next time you play a song you moved, iTunes may or may not give you an error message claiming it cannot find the file (since you moved it to a new directory).
 Simply follow the prompts it gives you, locate the erroneous file in Finder, and the rest will be found automatically.
 This is, of course, a horrible solution, but the important thing is that you have the file readily accessible on your computer.
  5. Optionally, you can add points 2. and 3. to the script, but I prefer not to have iTunes open every time I download a file.

- *Suggestion: If you only need a small snippit of some audio, rather than the entire file, download [Audio Hijack](https://rogueamoeba.com/audiohijack/), a great program with an indefinite free trial that allows you to record the audio directly from your computer.*
+ *Suggestion: If you only need a snippit of some audio, rather than the entire file, download [Audio Hijack](https://rogueamoeba.com/audiohijack/), a great program with an indefinite free trial that allows you to record the audio directly from your computer.*